Skip to main content

 In addition to Australian autonomous sanctions laws, consideration should also be given as to whether any activity you intend to engage in is subject to other Australian laws or the sanction laws of another country.
 If so, it is recommended you seek legal advice as to how those laws may impact upon the activity.

-• for bodies corporate: by a fine the greater of 10,000 penalty units ($3.13 million as of 1 July 2023) or three times the value of the transaction.
+• For a body corporate – a fine of up to 10,000 penalty units ($3.3 million as of 7 November 2024 or three times the value of the transaction(s) (whichever is the greater).

 The offences are strict liability offences for bodies corporate, meaning that it is not necessary to prove any fault element (intent, knowledge, recklessness or negligence) for a body corporate to be found guilty.
 However, an offence is not committed if a body corporate proves that it took reasonable precautions, and exercised due diligence, to avoid contravening the autonomous sanctions laws.

-There are practical steps you can take to ensure you (and/or your business) are in compliance with Australian sanctions laws (discussed below).
+There are practical steps you can take to ensure you (and/or your business) are in compliance with Australian sanctions laws.

 What happens when a sanction is imposed in relation a significant cyber incident?